marwahaha/UV-Optical-Color-of-Stars/README.md

 Summary of photomodel.sav folder:
-    TEFF - effective temperature in Kelvin for 110 model stellar spectra METALLICITY - abudance of heavy metals in 110 model stellar spectra WAVELENGTH - 800 element array of wavelengths at which fluxes are calculated FLUX - 800 by 110 element array containing 800 fluxes for each of the 110 model stellar spectra UBV_TRANSMISSION- 800 by 3 element array containing the standard transmission functions for the Johnson U,B, and V filters.
+    TEFF - effective temperature in Kelvin for 110 model stellar spectra METALLICITY - abundance of heavy metals in 110 model stellar spectra WAVELENGTH - 800 element array of wavelengths at which fluxes are calculated FLUX - 800 by 110 element array containing 800 fluxes for each of the 110 model stellar spectra UBV_TRANSMISSION- 800 by 3 element array containing the standard transmission functions for the Johnson U,B, and V filters.